Pebaz/fromzero-blog/blog/posts/boxels-11-years-of-learning/post.md

 - Network Design: Messaging Model
 - Networking Techniques: TCP and UDP, NAT Punchthrough
 - Wire Protocol vs Message Protocol

+Communication between clients and the server was implemented by using raw TCP sockets.
+I wanted to create a networking solution by hand because I learned this a long time ago and have rarely gotten a chance to use it for something real.
+It ended up being harder than I remember, mostly because I had forgotten things
+like: "are TCP connections
+<abbr title="Simultaneous bidirectional communication">full duplex</abbr>?" 🤔
+(Yes they are).

 On the server, connections were tracked by address and handled in their own task.